Archie Karas: Mini-streaks

-Since he lost his $40 million, he has gone on a few smaller streaks.
+After he lost his $40 million, he went on a few smaller streaks.
 Less than a year later, he turned $40,000 into $1,000,000 at the Desert Inn.
 He then went back to the Horseshoe and won an additional $4 million before losing it all the next day.

 A few years later, Karas went on another streak at the Gold Strike Casino, 32 miles from Las Vegas.
 He went with $1,800 and lost $1,600 until he was down to just $200.
 Then after getting something to eat, he decided to gamble the rest of it.
 He shot dice and ran his $200 into $9,700 and then headed to Las Vegas.
 He stopped at Fitzgeralds Casino & Hotel and won another $36,000, betting $1,000 with $2,000 odds.
 He went back to Binion's and won another $300,000 at the Horseshoe and by the third day, had won a total of $980,000 from a low of $200.

 Personal life

-Karas currently resides in Las Vegas.
+Karas resided in Las Vegas.
 His family lives in Greece.
-Karas stays in touch with his family by phone, and tries to travel back to Greece at least once per year.
+Karas stayed in touch with his family by phone, and tried to travel back to Greece at least once per year.
 He brought his mother, Mariana, to Las Vegas for six-month visits when he was on his winning streak.

 Karas's story was documented in Cigar Aficionado by American author Michael Konik and also was featured, along with Stu Ungar, in an E! documentary special called THS Investigates: Vegas Winners & Losers.
 Konik also wrote an article about Karas which was featured in a book about Las Vegas gamblers called The Man With the $100,000 Breasts.

 He was interviewed, along with poker player Tony G, by Tiffany Michelle during the 2008 World Series of Poker.
 He was also a featured player on ESPN's coverage of the 2008 WSOP.

 Cheating

-Karas was arrested on September 24, 2013 after being caught marking cards at a San Diego casino's blackjack table by the Barona Gaming Commission.
+Karas was arrested on September 24, 2013, after being caught marking cards at a San Diego casino's blackjack table by the Barona Gaming Commission.
 He was arrested at his Las Vegas home and extradited to San Diego to face charges of burglary, winning by fraudulent means and cheating.
 He was found guilty and sentenced to three years probation.
+Subsequently, he was permanently banned from all Nevada casinos in 2015.

+Death

+Karas died on September 7, 2024, at the age of 73.